OSS-PREY/OSSPREY-FrontEnd-Server/README.md

 ```

 ### Contributing
-Contributions are welcome!
-However, do ensure that you are not committing directly to this repo.
-Do feel free to fork this though, and open a Pull Request for a minor fix or otherwise.
-For major changes, please open an issue first to discuss what you'd like to change.
-And we can work on integrating it!
+We welcome contributions!
+To get started, feel free to browse through the open issues—your insights and efforts are greatly appreciated.
+If you’d like to suggest improvements or fix a bug, please fork the repository and open a Pull Request (PR).
+For substantial changes or new features, we recommend opening an issue first to start a discussion.
+We’re looking forward to collaborating with you!

 ### Contact
 If you have any questions or concerns, feel free to contact the current tech lead,